 Connect to AC input when available, keep batteries charged.
 This is similar to (3) but the batteries will be charged from the solar and the grid.
-As with (3), this is for systems where the batteries are only providing a back-up, it is not for self-use optimization.
+As with (3), this is for systems where the batteries are only providing a backup, it is not for self-use optimisation.

-Note, whilst (1) and (2) are primarily aimed at optimization of self-use, it is still possible to specify a minimum state of charge on the batteries, such that there is always a minimum power availability should a power-cut occur.
+Note, whilst (1) and (2) are primarily aimed at optimisation of self-use, it is still possible to specify a minimum state of charge on the batteries, such that there is always a minimum power availability should a power cut occur.

-Hub 1 is the DC-Coupled equivalent of Hub 2; Hub 5 (new) is the DC-Coupled equivalent of Hub-5.
+Hub 1 is the DC-coupled equivalent of Hub 2; Hub 5 is the DC-coupled equivalent of Hub 4.

 The two main Victron components required for any system (apart from the battery) are as follows:

 The key features of the Multiplus Inverter / Chargers are as follows: